PhasicFlow/phasicFlow/src/PostprocessData/readme.md

 The `PostprocessData` module in phasicFlow provides powerful tools for analyzing particle-based simulations both during runtime (in-simulation) and after simulation completion (post-simulation).
 This document explains how to configure and use the postprocessing features through the dictionary-based input system.

-- in-simulation: this is postprocessing that is active during simulation.
+- **In-simulation**: This is postprocessing that is active during simulation.
 When running a solver, it allows for real-time data analysis and adjustments based on the simulation's current state.
-See below to see how you can activate in-simulation postprocessing.
+See below to learn how you can activate in-simulation postprocessing.
-- post-simulation: this is postprocessing that is done after the simulation is completed.
-It allows for detailed analysis of the simulation results, including data extraction and visualization based on the results that are stored in time-folders.
-If you want to use post-simulation, you need to run utility `postprocessPhasicFlow` in terminal (in the simulation case setup folder) to run the postprocessing.
+- **Post-simulation**: This is postprocessing that is done after the simulation is completed.
+It allows for detailed analysis of the simulation results, including data extraction and visualization based on the results stored in time folders.
+If you want to use post-simulation, you need to run the utility `postprocessPhasicFlow` in the terminal (in the simulation case setup folder) to execute the postprocessing.
 This utility reads the `postprocessDataDict` file and performs the specified operations on the simulation data.

 ### Important Notes

 * **NOTE 1:**
-postprocessing for in-simulation, is not implemented for MPI execution.
+Postprocessing for in-simulation is not implemented for MPI execution.
 So, do not use it when using MPI execution.
 For post-simulation postprocessing, you can use the `postprocessPhasicFlow` utility without MPI, even though the actual simulation has been done using MPI.

 * **NOTE 2:**
-In post-simulation mode, all timeControl settings are ignored.
-The postprocessing will be done for all the time folders that are available in the case directory or if you specify the time range in the command line, the postprocessing will be done for the time folders that are in the specified range of command line.
+In post-simulation mode, all `timeControl` settings are ignored.
+The postprocessing will be done for all the time folders that are available in the case directory, or if you specify the time range in the command line, the postprocessing will be done for the time folders within the specified range.

 ## Table of Contents